-This has become quite the hot topic lately that some traffic sources are very strict on offers you can run on their network, this means you're limited to what you can promote.
+Be compliant is a hot topic lately, and some Traffic sources are strict on offers you can run on their network.
+Strict means you are limited to what you can promote.

-Make sure you are following the GDPR rules in the European Union.
-This is European Union General Data Protection Regulation.
+Make sure you are following the GDPR rules in the European Union and the California Data Protection Laws.
+They are hot topics in 2021.

 5. The Amount of Traffic

-Some traffic sources like Google and Facebook have seemingly unlimited traffic with the amount of users on their platforms.
+Some traffic sources like Google and Facebook have seemingly unlimited traffic with the number of users on their platforms.

-Other traffic sources are not quite as large not have as many users.
-In some cases it's difficult to scale a smaller traffic source.
+Other Traffic sources are not quite as large and don't have as many users.
+In some cases, it's challenging to scale a smaller Traffic source.

-If you find something working on one source it's very likely you can bring it over to another source and run it on that traffic as well.
+If you find something working on one source, it is very likely you can bring it over to another source and run it on that Traffic.

 7. Traffic Source Quality

-Some traffic sources are terrible; the traffic they bring is just plain garbage.
+Some traffic sources are terrible.
+The traffic is just plain garbage and will not convert.

 Paid Traffic Categories

-There are literally hundreds if not thousands of traffic sources out there.
+There are hundreds if not thousands of traffic sources out there.

 The main variables for testing on Facebook

-Google’s paid ad platform is called Google Ads and used to be called AdWords.
-So people still call it that if you have been around a while.
+Google’s paid ad platform is called Google Ads; it used to be called AdWords.
+So, people still call it that if you have been around a while.

-Advertisers can pay their way to the top of the page for the keywords that they want to advertise for.
+Advertisers can pay their way to the top of the page for the keywords they want to advertise.

-The cost per click depends on the key word your advertising gone how competitive it is it's like an auction/bidding system.
+The cost per click depends on the keyword your advertising and how competitive it is.
+It's like an auction/bidding system.

-The Google ad system is very user-friendly.
-It has a ton of options to help you create cost-effective and relevant ads in minutes.
+The Google ad system is very user-friendly has a ton of options to help you create cost-effective and relevant ads in minutes.

 The main testing variables